 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of its mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Among 15 complaints with accompanying narratives, at least two (2) or 13.3% directly reference refinancing.
+Among the 16 complaints that include detailed narratives, at least two (2) or 12.5% directly reference refinancing.

 Complaint 4069057